iTwin/imodel-native/iModelJsNodeAddon/README.md

 Obviously, if you change the addon's API in any way, you must update iModelJsNodeApi.d.ts to reflect the change.

-In order to verify that the addon is compatible, imodeljs-core compares the version of the addon, *addon*, with the version of imodeljsnodeaddonapi from which imodeljs-core was built, *api*:
+In order to verify that the addon is compatible, imodeljs-core compares the version of the addon, *addon*, with the version of imodeljs-nodeaddonapi from which imodeljs-core was built, *api*:
 1. The first digit of *addon* must be equal to the first digit of *api*, and
 2. The second digit of *addon* must be greater than or equal to the second digit of *api*.